 Our aim is to create a vibrant, diverse and intellectually stimulating college community with a strong focus on addressing the big questions of the 21st century in an engaging and accessible way.

-At our start, we have identified six core principles to guide our development and ensure that we evolve as a supportive community with people and well-being at its heart.
+We have identified six core principles to guide our development and ensure that we evolve as a supportive community with people and well-being at its heart.
 These principles are:

 - Interdisciplinary collaboration and academic excellence – we believe that brilliant minds working together across disciplines can inspire some of the most exciting and promising research to address the challenges of the future.